-The on-the-fly checker is described in detail in section 7.6.
+The on-the-fly checker is described in detail here.

-Note: changing these preferences will trigger a full re-checking of the projects already checked (when the changes are applied).
+Changing these preferences will trigger a full re-checking of the projects already checked (when the changes are applied).

-3.11.1 Pitfalls
+3.11.1.
+Pitfalls

 The detection of unused module importations and definitions is based on the semantic analyzes done on-the-fly.
 As that is not yet a full semantic analyzes, these feature can also produce only heuristic behavior.